guangyu-he/simple_smtp_sender/README.md

 # simple_smtp_sender

-A Simple SMTP Email Sender, powered by Rust and [PyO3](https://github.com/PyO3/pyo3).
+A Simple SMTP Email Sender with the support of sync or async sending.
+Powered by powered by Rust, [lettre](https://lettre.rs/) and [PyO3](https://github.com/PyO3/pyo3).

 ## Overview

 This project provides a Python extension module implemented in Rust for sending emails via SMTP, including support for attachments, CC, and BCC.
+There are methods for both synchronous and asynchronous sending.
 It leverages the performance and safety of Rust, exposes a convenient Python API, and is built using [PyO3](https://github.com/PyO3/pyo3) and [lettre](https://lettre.rs/).
+The module is compatible with Python 3.10 and above.

 ## Features

-- Send emails via SMTP from Python
+- Send emails via SMTP synchronously or asynchronously from Python
 - Support HTML email contents
 - Attach files to emails
 - Support for CC and BCC